Skip to content

 Index provider data with LlamaIndex.

-Use the FHIR reader with use_markdown_endpoint=True to pull Markdown-serialized resources directly into a LlamaIndex VectorStoreIndex.
-Each document carries provenance metadata for downstream citation generation.
+Load pre-chunked provider data from /api/v1/rag/chunks directly into a LlamaIndex VectorStoreIndex.
+Each node carries a stable chunk ID and provenance metadata for downstream citation generation.

 from llama_index.core import VectorStoreIndex